Berglind Björg Þorvaldsdóttir

-Berglind Björg Þorvaldsdóttir (born 18 January 1992), commonly anglicised as Berglind Björg Thorvalsdottir, is an Icelandic professional footballer who plays as a forward for Division 1 Féminine club Paris Saint-Germain and the Iceland national team.
+Berglind Björg Þorvaldsdóttir (born 18 January 1992), commonly anglicised as Berglind Björg Thorvalsdottir, is an Icelandic professional footballer who plays as a forward for Besta deild kvenna club Valur and the Iceland national team.

 Club career

 A prolific goal scorer since youth, Berglind Björg started her professional career at Breiðablik in the Úrvalsdeild kvenna, the women's football top-tier league in Iceland.
 In 2011, she moved to ÍBV, spending two seasons with the team.
 From August 2012 until June 2016, Berglind Björg attended the Florida State University in the United States.
 During this period, she divided her time between playing for Florida State Seminoles and brief stints playing for professional clubs in her native country: first with Breiðablik (2013 and 2014) and later with Fylkir (2015 and 2016).
 In July 2016, Berglind Björg definitively returned home to play again for Breiðablik.
 In September 2017, Berglind Björg left Iceland to play for Italy's Serie A club Verona.
 She had played five matches for the team when the season was halted due to the COVID-19 pandemic.

 On 25 August 2022, Paris Saint-Germain announced the signing of Berglind Björg on a two-year deal until June 2024.
+On 26 April 2024, she left the club on a mutual consent.